PigeonProtocolConsortium/pigeon-spec/message_format.md

 Pigeon messages exist in a linear sequence which only moves forward and never "forks", skips or moves backward.
 Every message has a `depth` field to indicate its "place in line".
 Because every message has an ever-increasing integer that never duplicates, every message in a Pigeon feed will have a unique hash.
 This is true even if messages have identical body content.

+The `depth` count always starts at 0 and icreases by 1 every time a new message is added to the feeds.
+Feeds that assign `depth` values in a non-sequential order are invalid.
+Eg: No gaps, no skipping, etc..

 ### Line 3: `Kind`